zjusbo/ZJUWLAN_AUTO_LOGIN/README.md

 ==================
 This is a Python script that helps you connect to ZJUWLAN automatically.

-It implements some basic functions such as wifi scanning, wifi connecting, login, disconnection recovering and error recovering.
+It implements some basic functions such as wifi scanning, wifi connecting, login, connection lost recovering and error recovering.

 Implemented in Python 2.7.6.